-We recognise that providing health care is not without risk and that sometimes patients can be unintentionally harmed in the care we provide.
-I am pleased to report that these events are rare and we are relentless in our pursuit of quality and each year we set ourselves demanding plans and targets to achieve our goals.
-This is supported by the development and training of our staff and the application of systematic and rigorous processes
+We are relentless in our pursuit of quality and each year we set ourselves demanding plans and targets to achieve our goals.
+This is supported by the development and training of our staff and the application of systematic and rigorous processes.

-The Hospital has been delivering high quality health care to the local community for over 49 years.
+The Hospital has been delivering high quality health care to the local community for over 50 years.
 We are extremely proud of our track record of providing good quality safe services as an independent health charity.